Living in Spain

 When we asked people what advice they would give someone preparing to move to Spain, they said:

 "The following applies to anywhere bt applies to my wife and living on the Costa Tropical.
 1. Establish Goals for how you want to live your life 2.
 Choose a location wisely based not only on geography, weather and climate but also based on the local cultural opportunities and transportation infrastructure.
 3. Try out the place, visit the place and give it a dry run 4.
 Consider health care, it doesn’t matter how old you are 5.
 Figure out the local housing market to establish your new home 6.
 Check out the cost of living to know if your budget plan and goals work 7.
 Understand the Visa requirements 8.
 Get a grasp of the local culture 9.
 Be aware of local opportunities for sports, leisure, entertainment and cultural activities 10.
 Become familiar with issues relating to taxes and banking 11.
 Work out issues relating to communication technology.
 I have written a short book called "Renaissance in The Sun" Its virtually FREE.
 You can find it on Amazon and Kindle.
-Its about life and Spain," wrote one member in Spain.
+Its about life and Spain," said one expat in Spain.

 How do I meet people in Spain?